spikeydragoon/Cross-Ark-Chat/README.md

 3a:Optionally if you want to setup a badword list then configure settings in `_wordfilter.json`.
 If you dont plan to use badword filters then can just ignore this file.
 Do not delete this file as program wont run if its missing.

 4:Launch the program and enjoy.
+For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot

 ## Configuration